Principles of nuclear power

 The mining process is similar to coal mining, with both open pit and underground mines.
 It produces similar environmental impacts, with the added hazard that uranium mine tailings are radioactive.
 Groundwater can be polluted not only from the heavy metals present in mine waste, but also from the traces of radioactive uranium still left in the waste.
 Half of the people employed by the uranium mining industry work on cleaning up the mines after use.

 The Department of Energy estimates that the U.S. has proven uranium reserves of at least 300 million pounds, primarily in New Mexico, Texas, and Wyoming.
-American power plants are using over 40 million pounds of uranium fuel each year.
+US power plants are using over 40 million pounds of uranium fuel each year.
 Much more uranium is likely to be available beyond our proven reserves.

 Uranium comes in two forms, U-235 and U-238.
 As found in nature, uranium is more than 99 percent U-238; unfortunately, U-235 is what is used in power plants.
 U-238 can also be processed into plutonium, which is also fissionable.